medavox/articles/Sci Fi Setting/Original Doc.md

 site-to-site replication might exist, beaming the things energy and 'blueprint',
 but this could easily act as a weapon, given the energy content of matter

+How about instead we transmit the instructions for how to fabricate a copy of a thing?
+It's constructed from local stockpiles of those elements/compounds, and is explicitly a copy (it's sophisticated enough to do some chemistry, but not organic chemistry that can produce life)

 gay and trans people exist!

 no holodeck - however a matrix-like neural simulator exists, but is controversial